Eslamsaeed880/FCAI-Projects/README.md

 # FCAI-Projects
-For all assignemts and projects in the Cairo University
+## For all assignemts and projects of FCAI Cairo University.